projectara/greybus-spec/source/special.rst

 Greybus SVC Connection Create Response
 """"""""""""""""""""""""""""""""""""""

-The Greybus SVC connection create response message contains no payload.
+Table :num:`table-svc-connection-create-response` defines the Greybus SVC Connection Create Response.
+If the Response message header has the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value of the status field in the Operation Response payload is undefined and shall be ignored.

-The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface IDs given by intf1_id and intf2_id in the request payload:
+The SVC shall return the following errors in the status field of the Operation Response payload depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface IDs given by intf1_id and intf2_id in the Request payload:

 - If DETECT is not DETECT_ACTIVE in both Interface States, the response shall have status GB_SVC_INTF_NOT_DETECTED.